DSALouisville/loudsa_internal/README.md

   * `master` is the production branch, (TODO: push to master should trigger CI and deploy)
-  * `release-X.X.X` is the current release integration branch, feature branches should branch from here
+  * `release-X.X` is the current release integration branch, feature branches should branch from here
+  * `patch-X.X.X` is an integration branch for a bugfix.
+For small bugs, ok to commit directly, for larger bugs use as a proper integration branch
   * `dev` is the integration branch for testing
-  * feature branches should be named `X-feature-name` where `X` is the number of an issue descibing the feature
+  * feature/bugfix branches should be named `X-feature-name` where `X` is the number of an issue descibing the feature/bug

 ### PR Checklist